raphaelfbastos/dreu/logs/week-03.md

 ## Approach and Implementation

-Filled out form for Prof. Tassiulas
+No meeting this week, solely searching for literature.
+Found eight possibly-useful papers.

-Made list of literature and began taking notes
+Prof. Tassiulas put in a request for a visitor ID with Yale, I filled out part of the form for him with my information.

 ## Results

-Awaiting visitor ID and response from Prof. Tassiulas
+- Awaiting visitor ID

-Better understanding of possible applications of quanutm annealing
+- Better understanding of possible applications of quanutm annealing

 ## Notes